Quick summary

 An action may be brought before the court of first instance within three months of the discovery of the new facts (the so-called subjective time-limit), but at the latest within three years of the original decision becoming final (the so-called objective time-limit).
 These time limits cannot be waived.

-Tip: We have discussed the division and system of courts in the Czech Republic in a separate article.
+The division and the system of courts in the Czech Republic were discussed in a separate article.

 The law allows only one exception to the above time limits.
-If a decision in another procedure (e.g. a criminal judgment, a decision on an offence, etc.) has been annulled and the decision challenged in the action for retrial depends on that decision, the action may be brought within three months of the annulment of the related decision.
+If a decision in another proceeding (e.g. a criminal judgment, a decision on an offence, etc.) is annulled and the decision challenged in the action for retrial depends on that decision, then the action may be brought within three months of the annulment of the related decision.
 The objective time-limit of three years does not apply here.

 Pleas in law